robrighter/node-boilerplate/README.md

 Node Boilerplate
 =================
 node-boilerplate takes html-boilerplate, express, connect and Socket.IO and organizes them into a ready to use website project.
 Its a fast way to get working on your Node website without having to worry about the setup.
+It takes care of all the boring parts, like setting up your views, 404 page, 500 page, getting the modules organized, etc...

 To start a project: